The Economic Power of North Texas Arts Districts — And Why Anna Deserves Its Place Among Them

 Arts Districts Are Economic Powerhouses

-According to the Texas Commission on the Arts’ 2025 economic impact reporting, certified cultural districts across Texas continue to generate hundreds of millions in annual economic activity, driven by tourism, small business growth, and creative-sector employment.
+According to the Texas Commission on the Arts’ 2025 economic impact reporting, certified cultural districts across Texas continue to generate hundreds of millions in annual economic activity.
+This growth is driven by tourism, small business growth, and creative-sector employment.
 These districts consistently show:

 Increased foot traffic for local businesses